 The Crown Ground is situated on the A680, just off the M65 around Manchester.
 There are two ways off approaching it, so you may wish to check up on roadworks nearer the time to decide which route is best.

-You can either head up the M6 to J29 and join the M65, or head all the way up the M1 to the M62 and head East towards Manchester.
+You can either head up the M6 to J29 and join the M65.
+Or you can travel all the way up the M1 to the M62 and head East towards Manchester.
 At Junction 18 head up the M66, which then becomes the A56 and leads up to the M65 at J8.

 Turn off the M65 at J7 and take the exit North (Clayton-Le-Moors).
 Turn right at the first set of traffic lights opposite Clayton Business Park, following the A678.
 Follow the road over the canal bridge to the next set of lights.

 Turn right again going over the motorway bridge and towards Accrington on the A680.
-After approximately half a mile turn left down Livingstone Road, which is 50 yards past the Crown Hotel on the left.
+After around half a mile, turn left down Livingstone Road.
+This is 50 yards on past the Crown Hotel on the left.
 And that should do you right.

 Services to: LEEDS (for STEVENAGE, LONDON KINGS CROSS)

-From the station the ground is about a 20 minute walk, but beware that most of it is uphill!
-Turn right out of the station (North side) and follow the viaduct staying on the left hand side.
-Carry on up the hill to the left before taking the main road which crosses it once over the hill.
-About a mile up on the right hand side is the ground.
+From the station, the ground is a 20-minute walk – most of it is uphill!
+Turn right out of the station (North side) and follow the viaduct; staying on the left hand side.
+Go on up the hill to the left, before taking the main road that crosses it once over the hill.
+Around a mile up on the right hand side will be the ground.